10 Most Popular Maharashtrian Dishes

 Vegetable dishes in called Bhaji along with bread made of all kinds of flours called Bhakri as well as the usual Indian bread chapati are part of the daily meals.
 Maharashtrian curries are usually on the watery side and called Rassa and not thick like the curries from the North.

-Here are The 10 Most Popular Maharashtrian Dishes
+Most Popular Maharashtrian Dishes

 Pohay or Pohe is a snack made from flattened rice.
 It is most likely served with tea or as a breakfast dish and is probably the most likely dish that a Maharashtrian will offer his guest any time of the day.
 It has a no. of variations the most common being Kanda Pohe (meaning pohe prepared with onion).
 Other variants on the recipe are batata pohe (where diced potatoes are used instead of onion shreds), dadpe pohe, a mixture of raw Pohe with shredded fresh coconut, green chillies, ginger and lemon juice; and kachche pohe, raw pohe with minimal embellishments of oil, red chili powder, salt and un-sauteed onion shreds.

 The dish is garnished with different things like fresh coriander, grated coconut, crushed peanuts or Sev(fried potato shavings).